 If you complete a placement year you'll only pay 20% of your usual tuition fee to Essex for that year.

 Our research covers a wide spectrum of biology – from the cell right through to communities and ecosystems.
-Key academic staff for this course include Dr Jonathan Worrall, who is researching new biotechnological applications of the antibiotic-producing actinobacterium Streptomycetes, and Dr Mike Hough, who is working on high-resolution structural biological methods (x-ray crystallography) to determine protein and enzyme structures.
+Key academic staff for this course include Dr Jonathan Worrall, who is researching new biotechnological applications of the antibiotic-producing actinobacterium Streptomycetes.
+The course director for BSc Biochemistry is Dr Brandon Reeder, who focuses on biochemical and biomedical based-research, particularly in the role of proteins in health and disease.

 The University of Essex has a Women's Network to support female staff and students, and our School was awarded the Athena Swan Silver Award in October 2020, which reflects the work carried out by staff in our School to continue to improve equality, including a mentorship scheme, support for postdoctoral research staff, and financial help towards childcare costs for academics who wish to attend conferences.